raspberrypilearning/lego-plotter/en/step_2.md

 ## Moving the motors with data

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-You may have seen in earthquake disaster movies where a <span style="color: #0faeb0">[seismometer](https://en.wikipedia.org/wiki/Seismometer) </span> is used to show the impending tremors.
+You may have seen in earthquake disaster movies where a <span style="color: #0faeb0">[seismometer](https://en.wikipedia.org/wiki/Seismometer) </span> is used to show the the tremors.

-The design of such devices is quite simple: one motor is used to move the paper across the pen (the x-axis) while another at right angles to the first, moves the pen up and down in response to the changing data (y-axis). </p>
+The design of such devices is quite simple: one motor is used to move the paper across the pen (the x-axis) while another, at right angles to the first, in response to the changing data (y-axis). </p>

 In this project you will create a plotter from LEGO, and connect it to your Raspberry Pi so it can plot real-time data.